 Indian Island/Mamaku Restoration Project

-Pure Salt’s goal is reduce the rat population to undetectable levels, in order to protect vulnerable native species on the Island as well as to reduce the risk of rats swimming to nearby rat-free Islands.
+In October 2018 Pure Salt initiated a project to reduce the rat population to undetectable levels, in order to protect vulnerable native species on the Island as well as to reduce the risk of rats swimming to nearby rat-free islands.

-The work is being done using a grid network of GoodNature A24 self re-setting traps on an approximate 100 x 100 grid across the island.
-Over 17 km of track lines need to be cut in order to establish and maintain the 200 traps needed.
+Using a grid network of GoodNature A24 self-resetting traps on an approximate 100 x 100 grid across the island, over 17 km of track lines had to be cut and 200 traps laid.

 You can help

 - Join a scheduled Conservation Adventure with Pure Salt.
 You will have the chance to be part of monitoring, maintenance or relocations and 100% of your fare will go towards the Indian Island/Mamaku Project.